 When completed, the North Campus phase will replace the 1,400 beds featured in Haggett Hall and the old McCarty Hall with 2,100 beds spread out across four new residence hall buildings.

 The North Campus redevelopment includes the replacement of the residential dining center for North Campus, Center Table (completed and open), the opening of The MILL maker space (completed and open) and the addition of several new amenities.
-The second phase will include the opening of a new grocery market, located in Oak Hall.
+The second phase will include the opening of a new grocery market, located in Oak Hall (completed and open).